lewhub/WDI-Project-2/README.md

 * Allow customers to search available workers by location.

 * Allow customers to create there own chores that they want to hire a worker to do.

+* Allow customers to leave a review on worker's profiles that they have hired.